 Route maps and fare charts in English are posted in the subway stations.

-Steps to follow when purchasing the passes
+Steps to follow when purchasing the tickets

 1.Select “English” on the bottom right corner of the touch panel